sus-tainer/sus-tainer.github.io/index.md

 As of the time of writing, this screenshot shows that there is an ongoing task (i.e. this writing).

 Need to do:
+1. M1 and M2 project fix w/ issues, then right screenshot (check if correct)
 2. Update User guide w/ screenshots
-4. M1 and M2 project fix w/ issues, then right screenshot
+3. Fix spacing of pictures
+4. Test if all links work
 5. Copy all contents to repo and name issue branches accordingly
+6. Pitch
-6. (Make team logo)
+8. (Make team logo)
 -->